-Application Deadline: Applications for the academic year 2017-18 are now closed.
+Application Deadline: DEADLINE Applications for the academic year 2018-19 end of June 2018.

 MA Screenwriting (FT) Course Details (Edinburgh Napier University website)

 MA Screenwriting (PT) Course Details (Edinburgh Napier University website)